Denis O'Donnell: Court appearances

-His sense of humour was also commented on, as when he elicited much laughter during a court case where a creamery claimed damages from a defendant, describing the process of negotiation for a settlement of the dispute, by saying that during the negotiations between the defendant and the Creamery managers "there was so much peace during all the deliberations that the words ‘good graces’ must have slipped in!"
+During a court case where a creamery claimed damages from a defendant, O'Donnell elicited laughter when he described the process of negotiation for a settlement of the dispute, by saying that during the negotiations between the defendant and the creamery managers "there was so much peace during all the deliberations that the words 'good graces' must have slipped in!"

-He was himself taken to court on one occasion for alleged arrears in payment of income tax of £4-16s, however the case was dismissed as the arrears pertained to the previous occupant of his house in Basin View, Tralee, and not to himself.
+He was himself taken to court on one occasion for alleged arrears in payment of income tax of £4-16s, however, the case was dismissed as the arrears pertained to the previous occupant of his house in Basin View, Tralee, and not to himself.